Ditectrev/Amazon-Web-Services-Certified-AWS-Certified-Data-Analytics-DAS-C01-Practice-Tests-Exams-Question/README.md

 - [x] Ingest data into Amazon S3 using AWS DMS.
 Use AWS Glue to perform data curation and store the data in Amazon S3 for ML processing.
 - [ ] Take a full backup of the data store and ship the backup files using AWS Snowball.
 Upload Snowball data into Amazon S3 and schedule data curation jobs using AWS Batch to prepare the data for ML.

-### An airline has .csv-formatted data stored in Amazon S3 with an AWS Glue Data Catalog.
-Data analysts want to join this data with call center data stored in Amazon Redshift as part of a dally batch process.
-The Amazon Redshift cluster is already under a heavy load.
-The solution must be managed, serverless, well- functioning, and minimize the load on the existing Amazon Redshift cluster.
-The solution should also require minimal effort and development activity.
-Which solution meets these requirements?

-- [ ] Unload the call center data from Amazon Redshift to Amazon S3 using an AWS Lambda function.
-Perform the join with AWS Glue ETL scripts.
-- [ ] Export the call center data from Amazon Redshift using a Python shell in AWS Glue.
-Perform the join with AWS Glue ETL scripts.
-- [x] Create an external table using Amazon Redshift Spectrum for the call center data and perform the join with Amazon Redshift.
-- [ ] Export the call center data from Amazon Redshift to Amazon EMR using Apache Sqoop.
-Perform the join with Apache Hive.

-### A team of data scientists plans to analyze market trend data for their company's new investment strategy.
-The trend data comes from five different data sources in large volumes.
-The team wants to utilize Amazon Kinesis to support their use case.
-The team uses SQL-like queries to analyze trends and wants to send notifications based on certain significant patterns in the trends.
-Additionally, the data scientists want to save the data to Amazon S3 for archival and historical re- processing, and use AWS managed services wherever possible.
-The team wants to implement the lowest-cost solution.
-Which solution meets these requirements?

-- [x] Publish data to one Kinesis data stream.
-Deploy a custom application using the Kinesis Client Library (KCL) for analyzing trends, and send notifications using Amazon SNS.
-Configure Kinesis Data Firehose on the Kinesis data stream to persist data to an S3 bucket.
-- [ ] Publish data to one Kinesis data stream.
-Deploy Kinesis Data Analytic to the stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
-Configure Kinesis Data Firehose on the Kinesis data stream to persist data to an S3 bucket.
-- [ ] Publish data to two Kinesis data streams.
-Deploy Kinesis Data Analytics to the first stream for analyzing trends, and configure an AWS Lambda function as an output to send notifications using Amazon SNS.
-Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.
-- [ ] Publish data to two Kinesis data streams.
-Deploy a custom application using the Kinesis Client Library (KCL) to the first stream for analyzing trends, and send notifications using Amazon SNS.
-Configure Kinesis Data Firehose on the second Kinesis data stream to persist data to an S3 bucket.

 ### An energy company collects voltage data in real time from sensors that are attached to buildings.
 The company wants to receive notifications when a sequence of two voltage drops is detected within 10 minutes of a sudden voltage increase at the same building.
 All notifications must be delivered as quickly as possible.
 The system must be highly available.
 The company needs a solution that will automatically scale when this monitoring feature is implemented in other cities.
 The notification system is subscribed to an Amazon Simple Notification Service (Amazon SNS) topic for remediation.
 Which solution will meet these requirements?

 - [ ] Create an Amazon Managed Streaming for Apache Kafka cluster to ingest the data.
 Use an Apache Spark Streaming with Apache Kafka consumer API in an automatically scaled Amazon EMR cluster to process the incoming data.
 Use the Spark Streaming application to detect the known event sequence and send the SNS message.